ammarhakim/ammar-simjournal/je/je18/je18-GEM-recon.rst

   These are *very* preliminary notes (as of May 15th 2013) on using five-moment two-fluid model to do reconnection with zero guide field.
-I have done many more simulations that the one showed here, and will put those up soon.
+I have done many more simulations in addition to the one showed here, and will put those up soon.

 In this initial comparison I have used the same parameters as in the original GEM problem, which are slightly different than in the PIC